Subclass 482 – Temporary Skill Shortage (TSS) Visa

-The TSS visa programme enables business sponsors to nominate international employees for a period of up to four years depending on the occupation that is being sponsored.
+The Subclass 482 – TSS visa programme enables business sponsors to nominate international employees for a period of up to four years depending on the occupation that is being sponsored.

-If the occupation is on the Medium and Long-Term Stategic Skills List (MLTSSL) the TSS visa can be granted for up to four years with the ability for visa renewal onshore for a further four years with a permanent residency pathway available after three years.
+If the occupation is on the Medium and Long-Term Stategic Skills List (MLTSSL) the TSS visa can be granted for up to four years with the ability for visa renewal onshore for a further four years with a permanent residency pathway available after three years on this visa.

 If the occupation is on the Short-Term Skilled Occupation List (STSOL) the TSS visa can be granted for up to two years with the ability for a visa renewal onshore for a further two years.

-This visa is designed to assist businesses that are experiencing genuine skill shortages in their labour market.
+The TSS Visa is designed to assist businesses that are facing difficulties finding appropriate skilled labour in their industry.

 Eligibility Requirements – Sponsor